 A preformatted text block is started by a line beginning with "```" (U+0060 GRAVE ACCENT), and ended by a line containing only three grave accents or the end of the parent block (whichever comes first).
 Preformatted text blocks cannot contain child blocks or spans.
 Text inside a preformatted block SHOULD be displayed in a monospace font.

 A quotation is indicated by one or more lines with a byte stream beginning with a '>' (U+003E GREATER-THAN SIGN).
 They are terminated by the first new line that is not followed by a greater-than sign, or the end of the parent block (whichever comes first).
 Block quotes may contain any child block, including other quotations.
 Lines inside the block quote MUST have the first leading whitespace character trimmed before parsing the child block.
 It is RECOMMENDED that text inside of a block quote be indented or distinguished from the surrounding text in some other way.

-Matches of spans between two styling directives MUST contain some text between the two styling directives and the opening styling directive MUST be located at the beginning of the line, or after a whitespace character, or after a different opening styling directive.
+Matches of spans between two styling directives MUST contain some text between the two styling directives and the opening styling directive MUST be located at the beginning of the line, after a whitespace character, or after a different opening styling directive.
 The opening styling directive MUST NOT be followed by a whitespace character and the closing styling directive MUST NOT be preceeded by a whitespace character.
 Spans are always parsed from the beginning of the byte stream to the end and are lazily matched.
 Characters that would be styling directives but do not follow these rules are not considered when matching and thus may be present between two other styling directives.

 For example, each of the following would be styled as indicated: